 Personal Statement.
-In CIRCUlink, applicants should outline the relevant experiences (lived, academic and/or community) that have led up to their current career goals. (limit: 10,000 characters/2 pages)
+In CIRCUlink, applicants should outline the relevant experiences (lived, academic and/or community) that have led up to their current career goals (limit: 10,000 characters/2 pages).

 Two (2) Letters of Reference (Required).
-The two (2) referees listed in the Application Form who are able to provide insight into the applicant's character and ability to pursue a career in research must email their letters of reference directly to Heart & Stroke [research@heartandstroke.ca] not later than May 21, 2024.
+The two (2) referees listed in the Application Form who are able to provide insight into the applicant's character and ability to pursue a career in research must email their letters of reference directly to Heart & Stroke at research@heartandstroke.ca to arrive not later than 4:00 PM ET on Thursday, March 20, 2025.

 Please label the file and email subject as follows: Application Attachment_LAST NAME, First Name of Applicant_Referee Initials_Date of Submission.

 Each letter of reference is required to be no more than two (2) pages.
 At least one letter must be from an academic familiar with the applicant's work/research.
 The other letter may be from a community member or an academic member.
 Due to conflict of interest, letters of support from the funders' employees are not permitted.